 So here is a quick breakdown (with more details to come in future posts to help you all understand the severity of toxic mold) of what has happened to us and where we are headed in the future:

-- My daughter and I vacated our house, leaving our pets and Rasta Daddy behind.
+- On December 12, 2014, my daughter and I vacated our house, leaving our pets and Rasta Daddy behind.
 Since our health issues were the worst, we needed to leave.
 We left with nothing.
 We even took off our clothes we were wearing and threw them away.

 - We invaded my parents’ house as a temporary shelter.